BA-LouisAndrew/fds/readme.md

-# POC
+# FDS

-Proof of concepts
+Fraud detection service.
+Main backend of the app